comtihon/mongodb-erlang/README.md

 mongoc -- client with automatic MongoDB topology discovery and monitoring
 -------------------------------------------------------------------------

+You can use `mongo_api.erl` for easy working with mongoc, or as an example of building your own api.

 ### Connection

 For opening connection to a MongoDB you can use this call of mongoc:connect method:

     {ok, Topology} = mongoc:connect( Seed, Options, WorkerOptions )
+    % or
+    {ok, Topology} = mongo_api:connect(Type, Hosts, Options, WorkerOptions)

 Where **Seed** contains information about host names and ports to connect and info about topology of MongoDB deployment.